 How to Get a CPS Case Dismissed

-The best way to file a motion to dismiss a CPS court case is before it reaches court due to a lack of enough evidence to substantiate allegations.
+The best way to file a motion to dismiss a CPS court case is before it reaches court.
+This is due to a lack of enough evidence to substantiate allegations.
 In this situation, CPS / DCS cannot continue the investigation without family consent.
 Requesting your case to be modified by a judge is an early step in favor of dismissal.
-Focus on your parental rights and keep in mind that you can request the case be dismissed in a court of law to prevent further harm to your family, as well.
+Focus on your parental rights.
+Remember that you can request a case dismissal in court to prevent further harm to your family, as well.

-You should seek to have a case dismissed with prejudice because it permanently cannot be opened again at a later date.
+You should seek to have a case dismissed with prejudice because it permanently cannot be opened again later.
 A case that is simply dismissed without prejudice still has the potential to be reopened.

-Also, every stage of a Child Protective Services (CPS) or Department of Child Safety (DCS) case is an opportunity for advocacy.
+Also, every stage of a CPS or DCS case is an opportunity for advocacy.
 One of the following five findings will be issues concerning abuse and neglect that have or have not occurred.